• USD

 Primary Tribal Group

-Botswana's most significant tribal group is the original Tswana tribe, which comprises almost half of the entire population, followed by the Bakalanga people, who inhabit the northeast and central districts of the country, where they have lived for nearly a thousand years.
+Botswana's most significant tribal group is the Tswana, comprising almost half of the population, followed by the Bakalanga, who inhabit the northeast and central districts and have lived there for nearly a thousand years.

 The Riverine Tribes

-The riverine tribes of the Bayer, Basubiya, and Hambukushu inhabit the Okavango and Chobe waterways in the Ngamiland District, subsisting on the water and its natural resources.
-The Bayer was the first to arrive in the 1700s, closely followed by the Basubiya, who established their base at Luchindo on the Chobe River.
+The riverine tribes of the Bayei, Basubiya, and Hambukushu inhabit the Okavango and Chobe waterways in Ngamiland, subsisting on the waters and their natural resources.
+The Bayei arrived in the 1700s, closely followed by the Basubiya, who established settlements along the Chobe River.

 The Hambukushu

-The Hambukushu are master basket weavers who are more recent additions to the cultural tapestry of Botswana.
-They arrived in waves from Namibia and Angola over the past couple of hundred years, with the last group of 4 000 moving into the country in 1969 to escape the Angolan civil war.
+The Hambukushu, master basket weavers, are more recent additions to Botswana’s cultural tapestry.
+They arrived in waves from Namibia and Angola over the past couple of centuries, with the last large group moving in 1969 to escape the Angolan civil war.

 Bakgalagadi Tribe

-The Bakgalagadi tribe is also of Sotho-Tswana origin and is closely related to the Batswana people, sharing similar customs and beliefs.
+The Bakgalagadi are of Sotho-Tswana origin and closely related to the Batswana, sharing similar customs and beliefs.
 Many Bakgalagadi still practice subsistence agriculture.
-The San are also deep rural dwellers who shy away from contact with the larger villages.
+The San are also deep rural dwellers who often prefer minimal contact with larger settlements.

 Sites of Interest